Clerk Integration

 Overview

 Clerk handles all authentication for RestartiX Platform.
 We use Clerk for signup, login, MFA, password reset, social auth, and session management.
-Our internal users table stores app-specific data and links to Clerk via clerk_user_id.
+Our internal humans table stores app-specific profile data; the FK pointing at the universal principals table makes the human a first-class actor across audit, RBAC, and RLS.
+The link to Clerk lives on humans.clerk_user_id.

 Why Clerk?